Don’t Get into Back-and-Forth Exchanges During Public Comment

 - Announcing the policy at the beginning of each meeting, so people know they won’t be getting answers to their questions or concerns during the public comment period.

 - Providing a handout on the policy, including an invitation to submit comments in writing and other ways to make your views known.

 - Having a staff person available so people with specific concerns can convey them, to be addressed after the meeting by the appropriate party.

 - Establishing other channels to connect with your public, such as community forums, personal discussions, “coffee with the mayor,” a form on your website, surveys, etc.

-Download our Guidelines for Public Comment in Local Government Meetings for tips on managing comments at public meetings (Note: Public hearings and quasi-judicial hearings are governed by different rules than public meetings) or the Citizen’s Guide for a short and reader-friendly explanation of many aspects of local government meetings.
+Download Jurassic Parliament’s 2023 Guidelines for Public Comment in Local Government Meetings for tips on managing comments at public meetings (Note: Public hearings and quasi-judicial hearings are governed by different rules than public meetings) or the 2017 Citizen’s Guide to Effective Public Meetings for a short, reader-friendly explanation of many aspects of local government meetings.

 MRSC is a private nonprofit organization serving local governments in Washington State.
 Eligible government agencies in Washington State may use our free, one-on-one Ask MRSC service to get answers to legal, policy, or financial questions.